fortify500/stepsman/README.md

 * It has a small size footprint and does not require external dependencies.
 * It loads extremely fast.
 * The client and server code are in the same executable.
-* Works out of the box (with in-memory or local sqlite) with sensible defaults, but can be scaled by choosing to use postgresql as the state store.
+* Works out of the box (with in-memory or local sqlite) with sensible defaults, but can be scaled by choosing to use postgreSQL as the state store.
 * Supports single process mode, in-memory by default and so can achieve high performance out of the box.
 * StepsMan is very useful for approval systems and is very friendly for developers.